physionetchallenges/physionetchallenges.github.io/2023/index.md

 <a name="2022.03.24"></a>__April 12, 2023:__ We have launched a [PLOS Digital Health Collection](https://journals.plos.org/digitalhealth/) on [Cost-effective point-of-care monitoring in low-resource settings](https://physionetchallenges.org/focus-issue/).
 We encourage the [2022 Challenge](../2022/) participants and other researchers to submit their work to the collection.
 Please see the announcement [page](https://physionetchallenges.org/focus-issue/) for more information.

-<a name="2022.03.24"></a>__March 24, 2023:__ The PhysioNet Challenges are [now accepting](https://groups.google.com/g/physionet-challenges/c/vagQtJbVOIw) unofficial phase submissions.
+<a name="2022.03.24"></a>__March 24, 2023:__ We are [now accepting](https://groups.google.com/g/physionet-challenges/c/vagQtJbVOIw) unofficial phase submissions for the 2023 Challenge.
 Please read the [submissions instructions](submissions), double check your code, and [submit your code](https://docs.google.com/forms/d/e/1FAIpQLSedoXArGWNlo_VEUsR4tPque62j8rmHKkG5cLG18Uj-IWivgQ/viewform?usp=sf_link) when ready.

 <a name="2022.02.01"></a>__March 1, 2023:__ The PhysioNet Challenges are a [winner](https://groups.google.com/g/physionet-challenges/c/QFodMHOHXak) the [NIH/FASB DataWorks!
 Prize](https://www.faseb.org/data-management-and-sharing/dataworks-prize).